Aleph-Alpha/std/docs/v1/postgres.md

 Returns:

-- \*Postgres: A fully initialized Postgres Client \(concrete type for lifecycle management\).
-To use the interface, inject Client instead.
+- \*Postgres: A fully initialized Postgres Client \(concrete type\).
+The FX module also provides this as Client interface for consumers who want abstraction.

 Example usage with fx: